Workshop: Build a serverless application with AWS Lambda and Fauna

 What is Fauna?

-Fauna is a serverless, document-relational database for modern apps.
+Fauna is a true serverless document database for modern apps.
 It combines the flexibility of document storage with relational features, like strong consistency and joins.
 Fauna is truly serverless, eliminating the need for provisioning, scaling, or managing infrastructure.

 Why use Fauna?